 It is evident that having a greater presence of women on boards translates to significant benefits, both quantifiable and unquantifiable.
-While this is the case, the appointment should be based on the merits and professional competencies and abilities in order for the benefits to be realised.
+While this is the case, the appointment should be based on the merits, professional competencies and abilities of female directors and female NEDs for the benefits to be realised.